SouthernMethodistUniversity/ds_1300/_sources/book/14_intro_to_AI.md

 ## Deep Learning

-Deep learning (DL) is a sub-field of machine learning that uses models of human neurology to pass data and make decisions.
-Traditionally this is done using convolutional neural networks with several layers.
+Deep learning (DL) is a sub-field of machine learning where the artificial neural networks are inspired by the human brain.
+The term ‘deep learning’ is used because the neural networks have various layers that enable learning, unlearning, and relearning.
+For example the Convolutional Neural Networks can be used for image detection, Recurrent Neural Network can be used for weather prediction.
 Deep learning is a rapidly growing field and has applications from computer vision to drug design.

 - More on [Neural Networks from 3Blue1Brown](https://www.3blue1brown.com/lessons/neural-networks)